SKF 81297 hydrobromide

 Guha et al (2012) Stimulation of the D5 dopamine receptor acidifies the lysosomal pH of retinal pigmented epithelial cells and decreases accumulation of autofluorescent photoreceptor debris.
 J Neurochem 122 823 PMID: 22639870

 Do you know of a great paper that uses SKF 81297 hydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for SKF 81297 hydrobromide